 - The Starscream: In Minamike Quest, it's Hayami who defeats the Demon King Hosaka.

 Voiced by: Ayaka Saitou

-She is a first-year student in the same class as Natsuki.
+She is a first-year student in the same class as Natsuki and is his friend.
 She has an interest in Natsuki and believes she can read him by looking at his eyes.
 Hitomi was also the second "Banchou" in her middle school.
 She made her anime debut in Okaeri.

-The Ditz: In episode 3 of Okaeri, Hitomi thinks that she loses her expensive ring, but notices to that she's still holding it in her hand.
+- The Ditz: In episode 3 of Tadaima, Hitomi thinks that she's lost her expensive ring, but she notices that she's still holding it in her hand.
 Because her friends are helping her to find it and it would be embarrassing if she tells them the truth, she decides to "lose" it again, leading to Hilarity Ensues with Atsuko, who finds the ring inside her bag.

 Tropes associated with Fujioka:

 - All Love Is Unrequited: He probably should listen to his devil and give up his quest for Kana.
 However, unlike Hosaka, Fujioka always gets some hope.

 - Big Good: In the Tadaima Eye Catch series Minamike Quest, Fujioka is the archangel who gives the Minami sisters their 11th-Hour Superpower.

 - Bishounen: He's a blond, good looking guy who is popular with the girls because of his good looks (and his character).